-Where is it?
+2. Where is it?

-As with many countries, your passport must be valid for at least three months after you complete visit to Austria, so please plan ahead.
-Czechia is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for Czechia.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Czechia, so please plan ahead.
+Czechia is part of the Schengen agreement and a visa for any of the countries from the Schengen group is also valid for Czechia.

 Getting to Czechia is the best via Prague Airport (PRG) or other, smaller airports: Brno (BRQ) or Ostrava (OSR).
-You can also arrive by bus or car from neighbouring countries if you are visiting this part of Europe.
+You can also arrive by bus or car from neighboring countries if you are visiting this part of Europe.
 If you have plenty of time, then driving throughout any of the scenic routes is a great choice.

-Where to stay
+5. Where to stay in Czechia

-Apart from standard AirBnB deals and hotels, there are many other options for accommodation in Czech Republic.
-To mention few: guest houses, holiday homes (cabins), camping, and, are you ready for this?…a beer spa.
-Yes, you read that right, you can go to a spa and instead soaking in mineral water, you soak in nice Pilzner beer (or whatever is on the ‘menu).
-And you can have few cold ones while doing it.
-They claim beer spa refreshes the skin, but we are not here to judge, as long as beer is involved! 🙂
+Apart from standard AirBnB deals and hotels, there are many other options for accommodation in the Czech Republic.
+To mention a few: guest houses, holiday homes (cabins), camping, and, are you ready for this?…a beer spa.
+Yes, you read that right, you can go to a spa, and instead of soaking in mineral water, you soak in nice Pilsner beer (or whatever is on the ‘menu).
+And you can have a few cold ones while doing it.
+They claim beer spa refreshes the skin, but we are not here to judge, as long as the beer is involved! 🙂

 But, in the end, everything is up to you and your budget and personal preferences.
 For budget (and young) travelers, there are plenty of cheap accommodation to choose from in Czech hostels